-The demons head cocked and it felt like liquid fire rushed instead of blood through Sam's viens, his head slammed back and he jerked, an anguised scream torn from his throat.
+The demons head cocked and it felt like liquid fire rushed instead of blood through Sam's veins, his head slammed back and he jerked, an anguished scream torn from his throat.

 His hands uselessly grappled at the demons, trying to pull the heat off, to take the pain away and still the waves increased.